-This Instant Pot BBQ Pulled Chicken recipe is an absolute family favorite – it is SO EASY to make, makes great leftover pulled chicken, and tastes fantastic.
-Serve this BBQ Pulled Chicken in sandwiches, on tacos, as a pizza topping, or over rice.
+This Instant Pot BBQ Pulled Chicken recipe is an absolute family favorite - it is SO EASY to make, makes great leftover pulled chicken, and tastes fantastic.
+Serve this BBQ Pulled Chicken in sandwiches, on tacos, as a pizza topping, over rice or a baked potato.

 This isn't one of those long food blogger stories, I promise.